The Evolution of Taylor Swift: From Country Star to Global Icon

 Taylor Swift Loves to Eat These 3 Comfort Foods

-Folklore and Evermore: Indie Folk + Critical Acclaim
+Folklore and Evermore: Indie Folk and Critical Acclaim

 In 2020, amid the global pandemic, Swift surprised fans with "Folklore," an introspective, indie-folk album that departed from her pop-centric style.
 Collaborating with Aaron Dessner of The National and long-time collaborator Jack Antonoff, Swift delivered a collection of songs rich in narrative and mood.
 "Folklore" received widespread acclaim and won the Grammy Award for Album of the Year, making Swift the first female artist to win the award three times.